Similes for Confident with Explanation and Examples

 1. She stood as confident as a king, and she gave clear instructions.

-2. He spoke as confident as a king, so the audience respected him.
+2. He spoke as confidently as a king, so the audience respected him.

 3. The child walked into class as confident as a king, although it was his first day.

-4. She smiled as confident as a king, and her fear disappeared.
+4. She smiled as confidently as a king, and her fear disappeared.

-5. He handled criticism as confident as a king, yet remained calm.
+5. He handled criticism as confidently as a king, yet remained calm.

 Best Use: “You look ready.”
 “Yes, I feel as confident as a king today.”